 - 1. Tilt down the outboard motor. - 2.
-Remove the flushing connector cap from the outboard motor, and screw in the hose joint. - 3.
-Connect a water hose.
-Turn on the water and adjust the flow. - Continue flushing the outboard motor for 3 to 5 minutes - 4.
-After the flushing, be sure to reattach the flushing connector cap. - 5.
+Remove the flushing connector cap from the outboard motor, and screw in the hose joint. - Connect a water hose.
+Turn on the water and adjust the flow.
+Continue flushing the outboard motor for 3 to 5 minutes

+- 4. After the flushing, be sure to reattach the flushing connector cap. - 5.
 Tilt up the outboard motor.

-1. Hose joint (except US and Canada)
+- 1. Flushing connector cap - 2.
+Hose joint (except US and Canada)

-Flushing by test tank
+ENOMOO085-A Flushing by test tank